Along the way, do whatever you can to maximize your contributions, as well as the performance of the plan.

 Rebalancing Your Portfolio

 Rebalancing your portfolio is another often neglected management strategy.
-Unless your 401k plan offer some type of investment management, you’ll need to handle this on your own.
+Unless your 401(k) plan offers some type of investment management, you’ll need to handle this on your own.

 Rebalancing is just a matter of keeping your portfolio allocations consistent with your investment targets.
-For example, if you’ve determined that 80% of your portfolio should be invested in stocks, and 20% bonds, that split can change over time.
-If your stock portfolio has grown significantly, and your bonds haven’t, you may have 90% in stocks, and 10% in bonds.
+For example, if you’ve determined that 80% of your portfolio should be invested in stocks and 20% in bonds, that split can change over time.
+If your stock portfolio has grown significantly, and your bonds haven’t, you may have 90% in stocks and 10% in bonds.

 You’ll need to make adjustments.
 You can do that by reducing your stock allocation to 80% and raising your bond percentage to 20%.